upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

 The ``Verbosity`` controls the level of detail in the output.

-- If set to ``ToConsole``, all outputs are printed in the terminal.
+- If set to ``ToConsole``, all output messages are shown in the commend line .
-- If set to ``ToFile``, all outputs are written to files.
+- If set to ``ToFile``, all output messages are written to files.
 - If set to ``Silent``, no command line outputs are shown.

 This simple feature significantly speeds up simulation time, especially for many automated simulations.

-The ``is_gui`` bool asks at first startup for onelab-path.
-It is a distinction between GUI and command line and is defaults to False in command-line-mode.

 Creating a core
 ------------------